Quali materiali sono migliori per prototipi e parti di replica?

 UN: Silicone can be used directly for prototypes—especially for elastic parts like gaskets or soft covers.
 Tuttavia, it’s not suitable for load-bearing or high-strength applications due to its low mechanical strength.

-1. Q: Which material is better for food-contact prototype parts: PP or ABS?
+1. Q: Which material is better for food-contact prototype parts: PP o ABS?

 UN: PP is the better choice.
-It has good chemical stability, is non-toxic, and meets food safety standards (PER ESEMPIO., FDA approval).
-Addominali, al contrario, may release harmful substances when in contact with food or high temperatures.
+It has good chemical stability, is non-toxic, and meets food safety standards (per esempio., FDA approval).
+ABS, per contrasto, may release harmful substances when in contact with food or high temperatures.

 1. Q: How do I improve the heat resistance of a prototype if I’m using PU?